szermatt/mistty/docs/source/shells.rst

 limitations.

-When using a multi-line prompt, to ensure proper functionality, keep the `prompt_sp` option enabled, as MisTTY depends on it to identify the start of multi-line prompts.
+When using a multi-line prompt, to ensure proper functionality, keep the `prompt_sp` and `prompt_cr` options enabled, as MisTTY depends on these to identify the start of multi-line prompts.
 If you prefer not to have any end-of-line (EOL) markers, set `PROMPT_EOL_MARK` to an empty string.

 Transient prompts can interfere with MisTTY's commands, such as `mistty-previous-output` (:kbd:`C-c C-p`) and